 Strong Images

 Images, videos and other visual content will help make your page more engaging.
 But avoid over-cluttering your landing page with visual elements that detract from the message when it is necessary to do something (like submit an email form).
-High-quality images which are relevant to and support your message, or a short explainer video, can be very successful in engendering trust and building up your credibility with site visitors.
+High-quality images and explainer videos help build credibility and engagement.
+Avoid cluttering your page, but consider multimedia integration, as discussed in Data-Driven Content Marketing.

 Effective CTA (Call to Action)